Bulging Walls - Identify and solve the problem!

 Bricks could fall and make the wall collapse.
 The empty space left between the brick wall and the underling structure could also accumulate water.
 This condition could get worse during the winter because the water would freeze, thus further pushing the layer of bricks.
 Therefore, bulging walls must be repaired ASAP.

-- The indows are sinking in abnormally from the walls and the bricks around them are sticking out more than usual;
+- The windows sinking in abnormally from the walls and the bricks around them sticking out more than usual

-- Cracks are visible at the meeting point of the internal and the external walls.
+- Cracks at the meeting point of the internal and the external walls

 Bulging brick wall (credit to TVA Nouvelles)